 During this year’s Stonehill Men’s Lacrosse season, each week the current Hill Lacrosse team will link up with players from the past.
 This allows the team to catch up with an alumnus each week and see where the player’s life after Stonehill has led him, and it will also allow the player to relive some of his favorite memories from his time on the Stonehill College Lacrosse Team.

-This week’s Alumni Spotlight features Michael Joyce from the Stonehill College Class of 2006.
+This week’s Alumni Spotlight features Andrew Wood from the Stonehill College Class of 2004.

-Thanks for your time, Mike.
+Thanks for your time, Andrew.
 Hope to see you at a game this season!